 If you’re visiting or living in Singapore, the island’s black-and-white houses are a must-see.
 The beautiful colonial bungalows and terraced homes were built by the British in the period between the early 1900s and World War II.
 There are around 500 of these buildings still standing in Singapore.
-Some are rented out for homes, business and restaurants – some are being renovated but sadly, quite a few are empty as rents are high; some are even overgrown and derelict.
+Some are rented out for homes, business and restaurants – some are being renovated but sadly, quite a few have been empty for years and are overgrown and derelict.
 Here, we give a quick run down on the neighbourhoods where different black-and-white houses can be found; there’s also a map (at the end of the article) to show some of these key areas.
-And we also give you a glimpse inside some we’ve covered over the years.
+There are also some links to readers’ homes we’ve covered over the years.

 Did you know?
 Black-and-whites take their name from the contrast between the dark timbers used in the beams of the houses and their bright whitewashed walls.
 The dark tone of the wood is a result of it being treated for termites with an oil called creosote.

 Goodwood Hill’s bungalows were built by the Public Works Department in 1910.
 Over time, the houses here have regularly been used for administrative purposes – firstly by the British, then in the second half of the 20th century as a study centre for Singapore’s political and civil service leaders.
 Many are rented out now as private residences and are in the perfect spot close to Scotts Road.

 Did you know?
 Goodwood Hill boasts some of the oldest black-and-whites in Singapore.

 Black-and-white houses and barracks in Dempsey and Ridley Park